shiva-rakshith/shiva-rakshith/README.md

 </p>

 ## 💫 About Me:
-I am a full-stack, data and devops engineer.
+I have a passion for software development with a diverse skillset ranging from the full-stack, data and devops to a stronghold on data structures and algorithms to solve real life problems.

 I have worked on buidling digital public goods like [sunbird](https://sunbird.org/product/building-blocks) and open networks like [HCX](https://hcxprotocol.io/), [Beckn](https://becknprotocol.io/), [ONEST](https://onest.network/).

+I am a open-source contributor and maintainer of [ONEST Specification](https://github.com/ONEST-Network/ONEST-Specification)

 ## 🌐 Socials:
 <p align="center">